qlands/cv/README.md

-## Curriculum Vitae for Alan Orth
+## Curriculum Vitae for Carlos Quiros
-A CV written in LaTeX using the [moderncv](http://www.ctan.org/pkg/moderncv) class.
+My CV written in LaTeX using the [moderncv](http://www.ctan.org/pkg/moderncv) class.
+Forked from Allan Orth's.

 ### Sample
 Here's what it looks like with real data, using the "classic" style and blue color scheme:

 ![Image](/cv_sample.png?raw=true "Sample CV")

-### Why
-I decided to start keeping my CV in LaTeX because:

-* I can never find my CV when I need it
-* I have dozens of files named `resume.doc` on my computer
-* LaTeX -> PDF ensures a consistent, beautiful layout
-* Writing your CV in a source-based language means you can track it in git (w00t!)

 ### Usage
 To "build" a PDF you simply type: